ganeti/ganeti/man/hbal.rst

   assuming it to be 0.
 This option will take precedence over any data passed by the ``-U`` option or by the MonDs with the ``--mond`` and the ``--mond-data`` option.

+\--ignore-soft-errors
+  If given, all checks for soft errors will be ommitted when considering balancing moves.
+In this way, progress can be made in a cluster where all nodes are in a policy-wise bad state, like exceeding oversubscription ratios on CPU or spindles.

 -S *filename*, \--save-cluster=*filename*
   If given, the state of the cluster before the balancing is saved to